M3cubo/Oak-Form-Data/README.md

 # Oak-Form-Data
 This repository is intended to solve the encoding/parsing of the FormData in Oak Deno.

-The issue was addresed in https://github.com/oakserver/oak/issues/400
+The issue was described in https://github.com/oakserver/oak/issues/400

 Run `deno run ./DenoServer.js` and it will show a correct parsing of FormData in every browser.